Russia evacuates embassy in Ukraine as crisis escalates

 Even as the conflict took a new, dangerous turn, leaders warned it could still get worse.
 Putin has yet to unleash the force of the 150,000 troops massed on three sides of Ukraine, while U.S. President Joe Biden held back on even tougher sanctions that could cause economic turmoil for Russia but said they would go ahead if there is further aggression.

+European Union sanctions against Russia took effect, targeting several companies along with 351 Russian lawmakers, who voted for a motion urging Putin to recognize the rebel regions, and 27 senior government officials, business executives and top military officers.

-German Foreign Minister Annalena Baerbock called Tuesday's European Union sanctions only “a first step” and also said more could follow.
+German Foreign Minister Annalena Baerbock called the EU sanctions only “a first step” and said more could follow.
 Sanctions are key because the West has ruled out taking on Russia militarily.

 Ukrainian Foreign Minister Dmytro Kuleba urged Western leaders not to wait.